 Students of the Consortium can enter the Essay Contest on academic and practical aspects of Christian Ecumenism.
 Winners receive a cash prize and the opportunity for publication in the Eastern…More

-While many Consortium members follow a similar academic calendar, some vary in their semester start and end dates.
-Others offer special terms in the Winter or Summer terms.
-This…More
+While many Consortium members follow a similar academic calendar, some vary in their semester start and end dates and their vacations/breaks.
+Others offer special terms in the Winter or Summer…More